uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/the-three-vs.md

 It wasn't long ago that running out of space was a common problem for all users, but advances in engineering of transistor density have continued at a steady pace.
 Since the 60's the capacity of a single computer's integrated circuit has been doubling roughly every two years ([Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law)), so if this continues and you're reading this several years after it was written, 1TB might sound quite small!

-These amounts are nowhere near large enough to be considered Big Data though.
+These amounts are nowhere near large enough to be considered big data though.
 So how big does data have to be to be considered *big*?
-Well, it usually starts in the terabytes, then petabytes, then exabytes, and so on… Big Data is so big that simply storing it is an issue in itself; a single computer cannot store the amount of data on its own, and multiple computers must be used.
+Well, it usually starts in the terabytes, then petabytes, then exabytes, and so on… Big data is so big that simply storing it is an issue in itself; a single computer cannot store the amount of data on its own, and multiple computers must be used.

 One of the most extreme examples of data volume is YouTube uploads.
 As of October 2019, over [8 hours](https://everysecond.io/youtube) of video content is uploaded to YouTube every second!